apollosolutions/expand-schema-tags/README.md

 ## Notes

-Inspired by our friends at Wayfair. ❤️
+- Inspired by our friends at Wayfair. ❤️
+- Does not add tags to `@external` fields because that's invalid in Federation 2.